MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-fra-intrastat.md

 1. Go to **Tax** > **Declarations** > **Foreign trade** > **Intrastat**.
 2. On the Action Pane, select **Output** > **Report**.
-3. In the **Intrastat Report** dialog box, set the following fields.
+3. In the **Intrastat Report** dialog box, set the following fields:

     | Field            | Description                                                                                                                         |
     |------------------|-------------------------------------------------------------------------------------------------------------------------------------|